FKnottenbelt/LS_101/109/cheatsheet.md

 statement within the block, the return value of the block is therefore `nil`.

-`Array#each` doesn't do anything with the return value of the block, it returns the original array - in this case `[1, 2, 3, 4]`
+`each` doesn't do anything with the return value of the block, it returns the original array - in this case `[1, 2, 3, 4]`

 ### map
 [1, 2, 3, 4].map { |num| puts num }
-The `Array#map` method is being called on an array.
+The `map` method is being called on an array.
 Each element of the array is passed to the block in turn and assigned to the local variable `num`.